apertium/apertium-kaa/docs/index.md

-What follows is the documentation for `apertium-kaa` – a morphological transducer and disambiguator for Kazakh.

-What follows is the documentation for `apertium-kaa` – a morphological transducer and disambiguator for Kazakh.
+What follows is the documentation for `apertium-kaa` – a morphological transducer and disambiguator for Karakalpak.

 | Category     | Comment                   | Examples |
 | ------------ | ------------------------- | -------- |